-services, attractions and access to a rich maritime heritage.
-Equally it will offer local residents a link along the open coast to more natural coastal environments.

-- Concerns may arise in relation to: - a lack of sea views or proximity to the sea in some areas; - public safety on roads and in working areas such as harbours; - disturbance to quieter neighbourhoods. - The extent of such concerns will be limited by the fact that few new access rights will be created within settlements.
+- 7.4.1 The trail will bring visitors into coastal villages, towns and cities, offering them services, attractions and access to a rich maritime heritage.
+Equally it will offer local residents a link along the open coast to more natural coastal environments. - 7.4.2 Concerns may arise in relation to: - a lack of sea views or proximity to the sea in some areas; - public safety on roads and in working areas such as harbours - disturbance to quieter neighbourhoods - 7.4.3 The extent of such concerns will be limited by the fact that few new access rights will be created within settlements.
 The subsection below explains our general approach to alignment in such areas.
 Other sections in chapters 7 and 8 may be relevant where there is a corresponding land cover, land form or land use within the settlement.

-Where the trail passes through a settlement, this will typically involve signing a proposed route along existing highways rather than creating a new route.
-The trail will normally keep as close to the sea as practicable.

-- 7.4.5 We will take account of local development plans and work with local planning authorities and developers where opportunities arise for new pedestrian routes on the waterfront, encouraging local authorities to consider in their plans the optimum location of a continuous coastal trail, preferably on the seaward side of any new development.
-Where these opportunities arise after our coastal access report has been approved by the Secretary of State, we will keep local plans and planning applications under review and reassess the route of the trail if necessary (see section 5.5). - 7.4.6 We will work with local highway authorities and emergency services to ensure that the trail is reasonably safe, paying particular attention to the location of road crossings and any places where it crosses working areas such as harbours. - 7.4.7 Where we propose a route through quieter neighbourhoods we will discuss this first with any local residents' groups of which we become aware. - Signs will be especially useful in built-up areas to mark the trail clearly, draw attention to points of interest and make visitors aware of nearby services and attractions.
-We will work with local highway and planning departments to ensure in built-up environments that signs are suitably designed and located.
+- 7.4.4 Where the trail passes through a settlement, this will typically involve signing a recommended route along existing highways rather than creating a new route.
+The trail will normally keep as close to the sea as practicable. - 7.4.5 We will take account of local development plans and work with local planning authorities and developers where opportunities arise for new pedestrian routes on the waterfront.
+Often these opportunities will arise after our coastal access report has been approved by the Secretary of State; we will therefore keep local plans and planning applications under review and reassess the route of the trail if necessary (see section 5.5). - 7.4.6 We will work with local highway authorities and emergency services to ensure that the trail is reasonably safe, paying particular attention to the location of road crossings and any places where it crosses working areas such as harbours. - 7.4.7 Where we propose a route through quieter neighbourhoods we will discuss this first with any local residents' groups that exist.

+7.4.8 Signs will be especially useful in built-up areas to mark the trail clearly, draw attention to points of interest and make visitors aware of nearby services and attractions.
+We will work with local highway and planning departments to ensure that signs are suitably designed and located in built-up environments.
-There will be limited opportunities for spreading room in built-up areas.
-In particular, land covered by buildings and gardens will be excepted land.

-7.4.10 However, the beach and foreshore at settlements will automatically qualify as spreading room, as will any cliffs, dunes and coastal defence embankments that are not excepted land.
+- 7.4.9 There will be limited opportunities for spreading room in built-up areas.
+In particular, land covered by buildings and gardens will be excepted land. - 7.4.10 However, the beach and foreshore at settlements will automatically qualify as spreading room, as will any cliffs, dunes and coastal defence embankments that are not excepted land.
 The approaches described elsewhere in chapter 7 in relation to these features may therefore be relevant.

-Figure 23 in chapter 9 illustrates how coastal access rights might be implemented at settlements.
+Figure 22 in chapter 9 illustrates how coastal access rights might be implemented at settlements.